maxmarzolf/denver-crime/README.md

-Simple notebook on crime data in Denver
+Simple notebook on crime in Denver